-Public Property = areas surrounding the campus but not on campus
+Public Property = areas surrounding the campus but not on campus The hate crime reported for 2021 was for "intimidation" on the basis of ethnicity.

 Information is provided in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime/Fire Statistics.